lostb053/Scripts/README.md

 ## clist.py
 designed to compare simkl lists with shows/movies added in sonarr/radarr

+## sss.py
+designed to complement clist.py and add the shows to your radarr, sonarr instances

+> **why use this when import lists exists?**
+>
+> cuz this script can be scheduled to increase sync frequency instead of 6 hrs waiting period.
+> but that isn't what this script is for. it can also lookup titles and add the best match to your library (not always accurate)

 ## monitor.ps1
 monitors usage of private bytes and gives a prompt should the bytes exceed certain threshold, a very basic memory leak detector. takes arguments
 ```